-Politics aside, this plan presents a forward-thinking plan to not only include computer science in public schools, but also, to ensure that the quality of these programs truly prepare students for the professional world!
+Politics aside, this plan presents a forward-thinking plan to not only include computer science in public schools but also, to ensure that the quality of these programs truly prepares students for the professional world!
 Currently, New Jersey has over 15,000 unfilled computer science jobs (which pay an average annual salary of $107,000), and Murphy wants our public school students to fill those jobs and take the state to the next level.

 Governor Murphy’s new plan aims to fill this STEM gap by developing rigorous computer science standards at all grade levels, statewide, through a multi-pronged approach of:

 - Increasing the pool of computer science teachers available